Proto-Greek language: Second palatalization

-For words with original *dy, no distinction is found in any historically attested form of Greek between the outcomes of the first and second palatalizations, and so there is no visible evidence of an opposition between *d͡z and a secondary restored cluster *d͡zy > *ďď.
+For words with original *dy, no distinction is found in any historically attested form of Greek between the outcomes of the first and second palatalizations, and so there is no visible evidence of an opposition between *d͡z and a secondary restored cluster *d͡zy > *d͏̌d͏̌.
 However, it is reasonable to think that words with *dy originally underwent parallel treatment to words with original *ty and *tʰy.
 The reflex of *dy also merged with the reflex of *g(ʷ)y, with one of the two word-initial reflexes of PIE *y-, and with original *sd, as in PIE *h₃esdos/osdos > όζος 'branch' or PIE *si-sd- > ἵζω 'take a seat'.
 The merger with *sd was probably post-Mycenaean, but occurred before the introduction of the Greek alphabet.